Presenting higher stacks as simplicial schemes

-Now by Lemma \ref{indresconv}, the $i$th such map is a covering $\oP$-morphism, which is an equivalence for $i \ge n$, and $(n-i)$-representable for $i \le n$.
-Since the matching maps of $X$ are $0$-geometric, we may apply Proposition \ref{indres} to $Z$, obtaining $\tilde{X}\in s(\coprod \Aff)$, with the $i$th relative homotopy matching map of $\tilde{X} \to Z$ being a covering $\oP$-morphism for all $i$, and an equivalence for $i \ge n$.
-If $Y \to S$ is strongly quasi-compact, then $Z$ is strongly quasi-compact over $X$, so we may also take $\pi:\tilde{X} \to X$ to be strongly quasi-compact.
+Now by Lemma \ref{resconv}, the $i$th such map is a $\oC$-morphism, which is an equivalence for $i \ge n$, and $(n-i)$-representable for $i \le n$.
+Since the matching maps of $X$ are $0$-geometric, we may apply Proposition \ref{res} to $Z$, obtaining $\tilde{X}\in s\cA$, with the $i$th relative homotopy matching map of $\tilde{X} \to Z$ being a $\oC$-morphism for all $i$, and an equivalence for $i \ge n$.